Easy Graham Cracker Oven Toffee (5 ingredients)

 Wait 15 minutes to allow the hot pan to cool closer to room temperature.
 Then, place the pan of toffee in the refrigerator for an hour to harden.
 You don't want a hot pan to cool other items in the refrigerator.

 Now comes the best part.
-It's time to take the toffee out of the refrigerator and break the graham cracker toffee bark into individual pieces and enjoy!
+It's time to take the toffee out of the refrigerator, break the graham cracker toffee bark into individual pieces, and enjoy!

 Hint: There's no need to line the cookie sheet with aluminum foil or parchment paper or prepare it with cooking spray.
 The butter mixture in the toffee keeps it from sticking to the pan.